MrMarsellus/dfcn-masternode-recovery-helper/README.md

   - Derives the service IP from `state.service` (IPv4)
   - Optional creation of a temporary PoSe-based banlist that is applied with `setban` after cleanup and restart
   - Tracking file `recovery_pose_bans.txt` with states `prepared` and `applied` for clean unban in restore mode
+- Automatic restore scheduler:
+  - After recovery runs that leave temporary helper-managed recovery state active, the script can schedule an automatic restore for later cleanup.
+  - Default delay: **48 hours** until the first automatic restore attempt.
+  - If restore is not recommended yet, the script automatically retries after **12 hours**.
+  - Default retry limit: **2 retries**; after that, restore can continue in forced mode even if conditions are still not ideal.
+  - Uses a small state file with token and retry counter to safely ignore stale scheduled jobs.
+  - Prefers `systemd-run` for scheduling, with `at` as a fallback when `systemd-run` is not available.
 - Monitoring & control:
   - Interactive sync monitoring menu (block height, `mnsync status`, summarized sync state, `debug.log` tail)
   - Interactive ProTx readiness menu after full sync (blockchain info, sync state, connections, peers, chain tips, optional log views)